 We do serve men as well.
 Men who would feel more comfortable seeing a male clinician will be referred to a male clinician.

 Sexual health problems of men may include concerns about sexuality and sexual functioning, diagnosis and treatment of sexually-transmitted diseases, urinary tract infections and prostate conditions.
 Men need to be as concerned about the health of their sexual organs as women are of their own.
 We encourage male students to do regular self-exams of their testicles to check for the presence of abnormalities (e.g., lumps) that could signal a serious condition such as testicular cancer.
 This cancer occurs most commonly in young men, so regular self-exam is critical.
 A brochure entitled "Male Self-Exam" is available in the brochure rack by the Health Promotion office (Plageman Room 310).

-An "annual exam" is recommended for all women starting at age 21.
-This exam includes an assessment of general health as well as sexual health; it includes a thorough breast exam, pelvic exam and often a Pap smear - a laboratory screening for cervical cancer.
-Women who have never been instructed in the practice of breast self-exam will also be taught how to do this procedure.
-Breast self-exam is an important first-line of defense against breast cancer.
+A physical exam is recommended for all women starting at age 21.
+This exam includes an assessment of general health as well as sexual health; it includes a breast exam, pelvic exam and a Pap smear - a laboratory screening for cervical cancer.
+Sexually transmitted infection testing can also be done at this visit.
 If you have never had a pelvic exam, our pamphlet entitled "Your Pelvic Exam" will help you know what to expect.
 [The handout is available in the brochure rack by the Health Promotion office (Plageman Room 310).]
-The clinicians are sensitive to nuances surrounding this important exam and can help you work through your feelings about it.
+Your provider can review the current guidelines regarding the frequency of this exam at your appointment.
+These exams are performed by female clinicians who are sensitive to nuances surrounding this important exam and can help you work through your feelings about it.

 About Birth Control and "Mis-Conception"